 Here you can see a few pictures of our new 5” railway in the village of Bushey in Hertfordshire.

-The 70m loop of track was built with the PNP clip fit system.
-We chose 16mm Aluminium rail with the plastic sleepers and clip-in chairs that you slide down the rail.
+The 70m loop of the track was built with the PNP clip fit system.
+We chose 16mm Aluminium rail with plastic sleepers and clip-in chairs that you slide down the rail.
 This provided a simple and fast way to build the track at the same time keeping the look we required.
-We spaced the sleepers at 10cm centres.
+We spaced the sleepers at 10cm centers.

-One of the reasons for choosing the PNP Clip fit system was that it makes is so easy for younger helpers to build the track panels while I got on with the heaver work.
+One of the reasons for choosing the PNP Clip fit system was that it makes it so easy for younger helpers to build the track panels while I got on with the heavier work.

 Building any miniature railway is hard work but it was made even more of a challenge due to the overgrown state of the garden.

 Every section had to be OK’ed with my mother who owns the garden and cleared of undergrowth before anything could be laid, this compounded the delays already present due to work commitments, etc.

 Work progressed and we laid the track up to our first gentle radius to the left.
 I have to admit- we didn’t have any rail benders so we just bent it carefully without some, seemed to be fine as it was only a slight curve.

 At first, I had the track sent off and pre-bent by another company which was expensive.
 After I had this 10-foot radius curve made I decided to bend the rail myself.